next-multilingual/next-multilingual/src/router/README.md

 [BCP47 language tags](https://tools.ietf.org/search/bcp47) consisting of both an [ISO 639-1 alpha-2 language code](https://www.loc.gov/standards/iso639-2/php/code_list.php) and an [ISO 3166-1 alpha-2 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) should be used at all times when setting up your `next.config.js`.
 Using a simple language code is not recommended because:

 1) There is no such concept as a "regionsless" variant of a language.
 Even English might seem like a simple language but there are many nuance between English U.S. and English U.K. By not specifying which variant is used, the content creator or the translator will have to decide and this can lead to inconsistency.
 2) On top of using different expressions, there are many other differences such as date, currency or number formats.
-If a site is using none of these, it might sound acceptable to simply use a language code but there few use cases where this would apply.
+If a site is using none of these, it might sound acceptable to simply use a language code but there are few use cases where this would apply.
 3) SEO: by targeting better the language with a country, your results will be more relevant in the search results of those countries - [Moz, 2021](https://moz.com/learn/seo/international-seo)

 ## Annex